 Offers of financial assistance may include loans, work and/or grant (gift) assistance in addition to any scholarship that may have been awarded.
 Scholarships are considered a resource to help meet the student's financial need.
 Documented need, funding limits, availability of funds, registration status and the date of FAFSA filing are considered in determining the particular funds in a student's financial aid package.
 Returning student awards are usually consistent with the awards from previous years-if the student submitted all required application materials by the priority deadline of March 1, and if the family's financial situation reported by the FAFSA has not changed substantially.
 Students choosing to live off campus who previously lived on campus will usually see a significant reduction in institutional assistance.
+Students selected as RAs through the Office of Residence Life may also see a reduction in institutional assistance.
 Any student planning to change their housing status is encouraged to visit the Office of Financial Aid to discuss their financial aid award.